 This article reviews available data on the number of intersex people.
-It does not review legal sex assignments, gender identities or sexual orientations, and nor does it discuss the diverse ways in which people born with intersex traits understand bodies, sexes and genders.
+It does not review legal sex assignments, gender identities or sexual orientations, and nor does it (or should it) define intersex in such ways.
+For information on the diverse ways in which people born with intersex traits understand our bodies, sexes and genders, these matters are introduced in the following articles:

 - Definitions of intersex

 In summary, there are no firm population figures for people with intersex variations.
-The reasons for this lie in the lack of accurate recording of data on intersex diagnoses, and ideology.
+The reasons for this lie in the lack of accurate recording of data on intersex diagnoses, but factors are also arbitrary and suffer from ideological values.

 We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend a figure of 1.7%, despite its flaws.
 This was published by Blackless and others in the American Journal of Human Biology, and also by Anne Fausto-Sterling, Professor of Biology and Gender Studies at Brown University in the US.
 No more accurate sources of data yet exist.